kelvin-tran/australian-attitudes-refugees/README.md

   --id-property SORTNAME \
   -- electorate_bounds.json
 ```

+Note: the -s flag is used to specify the amount of Visvalingam simplification.
+Read more about it by searching topojson simplify.

 Then obtain the data from the AES ADA archive, sorting by electoral division.

 For further help, see (http://bost.ocks.org/mike/map/, http://bost.ocks.org/mike/simplify/, http://bl.ocks.org/mbostock/4060606)